What is an extraordinary appeal?

 - copies of the minutes of court sessions and a copy of the judgment of the court of first instance, if an appeal was filed in the case (which resulted in the decision of the court of second instance – then this judgment of the court of appeal will be the final judgment).

 The Financial Ombudsman, taking into account all the circumstances of the case, will make a decision on the validity and admissibility of filing an extraordinary appeal on the basis of the documents received.

 When submitting a request to the Financial Ombudsman, remember to send the documents listed above.
 The request may be sent by post to the following address: Biuro Rzecznika Finansowego, Al. Jerozolimskie 87, 02-001 Warszawa or to the e-mail address (email@example.com).
 In each case, the request should be signed by hand or with an electronic signature.
 If the request is submitted by a representative, a power of attorney must be presented.
-It should also be remembered that due to the situation caused by the COVID-19 pandemic, the Office of the Financial Ombudsman remains closed to the public until further notice.

 What are the effects of an extraordinary appeal by the Financial Ombudsman?